Published on Nov 14, 2024 By Jason Ellis, PhD Share

 Clonal expansion is the process of rapid cell division resulting in the multiplication of genetically identical cell clones from a single parent cell.
+In immunology, clonal expansion is a critical process that allows the immune system to produce large numbers of T cells to fight infections.
 This exponential growth provides a robust concentration of specific genetic material that aids immune and developmental processes.

 Clonal expansion replaces damaged or worn tissues and old cells with new ones, healing wounds and aiding growth.
 In very early embryonic stages, cell expansion provides a rapid supply of cells to create fully functioning organs and tissues.
 The body will utilize multiple mechanisms to regulate clonal expansion to ensure controlled cell expansion and proliferation.